perufork/elliot-serverless-ecommerce/README.md

 # Elliot - Serverless eCommerce Storefront

-This code will be released December 2019.
+Deloyable on ZEIT in Spring 2020.
 To contribute, email us at devs@elliot.store.